Chat with a Librarian

 DOI versus URL:

 Always list the DOI if given.
-DOI is preferred rather than a URL.
+DOI is preferred rather than a URL for ebooks on the internet.

-If a DOI is not given, but the source can be found in a library database, then there is no need to include a URL (simply cite the entry the same way you would a print entry).
-However, if a DOI is not given, and the source is not in a library database - rather found on the internet - then include a URL (to help people find it).
+If a DOI is not given, but the source can be found in a library database, then do not include a URL (simply cite the entry the same way you would a print entry).

 Print Book